 When it comes to issues of disability under the NJLAD, an employer and the employee must engage in a fact-sensitive and interactive process to determine a suitable accommodation.
 The employer must act on a case-by-case basis and go through the reasonable accommodation analysis as it pertains to the particular employee, which may include determining whether the employee can do the job safely if he or she is under the influence, or if the employee will medicate off-hours.
 For now, the New Jersey Supreme Court has made it clear that for medical marijuana patients, that reasonable accommodation should at the very least include permitting the employee to use medical marijuana outside of working hours and outside of the workplace.

-Santomassimo Davis LLP is a premier Outside General Counsel™ firm to mid-cap businesses.
-The issues discussed in this article are typical of those that we handle for clients as we help them navigate the legal and regulatory matters affecting their businesses.
-For help with these issues or to learn more about the Outside General Counsel™ solution, please contact us on OGCSolutions.com.
+Santomassimo Davis LLP is a premier Outside General Counsel™ firm for mid-cap businesses.
+The issues discussed in this article are typical of those that we handle for clients as we help them navigate the legal and regulatory matters affecting their employment/labor counseling and litigation.